-Where none of the above safeguards apply to the overseas transfer you should consider whether an exception from the need for these safeguards is applicable.
+Where none of the above safeguards apply to the overseas transfer, and the transfer is occasional or a one off, you should consider whether an exception from the need for these safeguards is applicable.
 Those exceptions are:

 As a valid consent must be both specific and informed, you must provide the individual with precise details about the restricted transfer.
 You cannot obtain a valid consent for restricted transfers in general.